Sales Executive Johanna Hiltunen changed entrepreneurship to a dream job at Valamis.

-Johanna now works as a Channel Partner Manager in international sales.
+Johanna now works as a Sales Executive in international sales.
 In practice, it means conference calls, which sometimes last into the night, because she is supporting colleagues based abroad.
 Versatile work pleases Johanna, who enjoys learning new things.

 “I tend to say ‘yes’ to everything.
 I’m balancing between motherhood and work.
 However, because I have to pick up my child from the daycare, my work days end when they are supposed to.
 Balance is everything.”